-Recently, when the company started exploring how to further enhance the passenger experience through technology and strengthen its position in the market even more, Princess Cruises was lead to Xevo.
+When the company started exploring how to further enhance the passenger experience through technology and strengthen its position in the market even more, Princess Cruises was led to Xevo.

-Not willing to take an easy, traditional approach to in-room entertainment and digital signs, Princess Cruises wanted to deploy a platform that would not only raise the bar in passenger experience, but also provide the extensibility needed to continue to set the pace for years to come.
+Princess Cruises wanted to deploy an in-room entertainment and digital signage platform that would not only raise the bar in passenger experience, but also provide the extensibility needed to continue to set the pace for years to come.

 Deploying in-room entertainment and digital signage solutions on Princess’ fleet involved several challenges, some unique to the cruise industry.
 Princess Cruises wanted to leverage their existing content management system (CMS) and maintain control over branding and messaging at the corporate level.
 They also wanted to provide crew with the ability to manage messaging in order to maintain relevance to their passengers.

 The solution they were searching for would need to be hosted locally, function in a lightly-connected environment and be integrated with local ship systems to access information like time, location, and weather.